-We should all be concerned about the environment, our impact on it, and climate change.
-We must act now by making adjustments in our everyday lives and work urgently to get community, corporate and political leaders to take action, on our behalf, to protect the planet.
+We should all be concerned about the environment and the impact we have that contributes to climate change.
+Undoubtedly, we must act now and continue to make adjustments in our everyday lives — but there is an urgent need to motivate our community, corporate and political leaders to take action and defend the planet.

 The truth is: the natural world is changing.
 And we are totally dependent on that world.
 It provides our food, water and air.
 It is the most precious thing we have and we need to defend it. | Sir David Attenborough

-From the oil and natural gas extraction of its beginnings to its carbon-intensive transportation, refinement, manufacturing and slow degradation after it’s been discarded (some products taking hundreds of years to decompose), plastic is one of the most prevalent pollutants that are driving climate change and the warming of our planet.
+From the oil and natural-gas extraction of its beginnings to its carbon-intensive transportation, refinement, manufacturing and slow degradation after it’s been discarded (some products requiring hundreds of years to decompose); plastic is one of the most prevalent pollutants that are driving climate change and the warming of our planet.
 At every stage of its lifecycle, plastic is emitting unacceptable amounts of greenhouse gases.

-While greenhouse gases are a natural part of the greenhouse effect that traps heat and keeps the Earth warm and at an average global temperature that sustains life in a balanced way, human activity is producing an ever-increasing amount of greenhouse emissions that are disrupting the planet’s ability to remain in a life-supporting equilibrium.
-Simply put, as the amount of greenhouse gases increase in the atmosphere more heat gets trapped and the globe warms.
-A seemingly imperceptible rise of just 1.5℃ to 2℃ will have a catastrophic impact on our biodiversity and sustainability — and some of those impacts are being felt today.
+Greenhouse gases are a natural part of the greenhouse effect that traps heat and keeps the Earth warm.
+But the average global temperature that sustains life in a balanced way is being disrupted; human activity is producing an ever-increasing amount of greenhouse emissions that are impeding the planet’s ability to remain in a life-supporting equilibrium.
+As greenhouse gases increase, more heat gets trapped in the atmosphere and the globe gets hotter.
+A seemingly imperceptible rise of just 1.5℃ to 2℃ will have a catastrophic impact on our biodiversity and sustainability — and some of those impacts are being experienced today.

 At current levels, greenhouse gas emissions from the plastic lifecycle threaten the ability of the global community to keep global temperature rise below 1.5°C. With the petrochemical and plastic industries planning a massive expansion in production, the problem is on track to get much worse. | Plastic & Climate: The Hidden Costs of a Plastic Planet by the Center for International Environmental Law